 The positive and negative consequences of a HVDC grid will be discussed through the lens of these areas of study.
 It should be noted that this analysis is most representative of the possible effects of the development of virgin land.
 It is presumed that burial of cables along existing transportation avenues would not drastically change the ecologically disruptive tendencies already present.

 Many modern infrastructure elements disrupt the ecosystem balances found in nature, particularly above ground power lines.
 Bird strikes, which occur when a bird runs into a power line during flight, has caused concern due to ensuing bird mortality and electrical system malfunctioning.
 Through an analysis of 14 individual studies, it has been estimated that at least 12 million birds are killed by above ground power lines yearly.
 Further compounding the issue, “approximately half of listed species (species on the Endangered Species List) have at least 80 percent of their habitat on non-federal lands and water, including areas used by electric companies.”
-The underground network that makes up the Clean and Secure Grid will make important strides in protecting the bird population, and may also aid in the restoration of normal migratory flight patterns (as overhead lines will no longer emit magnetic fields throughout the majority of the grid distribution system).
+The underground network that makes up the NAS will make important strides in protecting the bird population, and may also aid in the restoration of normal migratory flight patterns (as overhead lines will no longer emit magnetic fields throughout the majority of the grid distribution system).

 Although heat will undoubtedly be dispensed from normal HVDC cable operation, surrounding microbial life will not be greatly affected by such “localized” change.
 However, the magnetic field output from cable operation could affect the migratory capabilities of land animals.
 Specifically, animals in contact with the ground surface (and residing up to 1.5 meters above the surface) will be susceptible to field output along the length of the line, as well as compasses used at such locations.
 Unless overhead lines are required, birds and airplanes would not be adversely effected by the presence of these low-lying fields (see Appendix A for calculations).